 Ms Michelle Deshong

 Michelle has worked in both the Government and NGO sectors, and has held many senior leadership roles.
 From 2001-2010 Michelle was the Director of the Australian Indigenous Leadership Centre and in 2001 she was awarded ACT Aboriginal Person of the year.
-She currently holds a number of directorship roles in the Not for Profit sector.
+She currently holds a number of directorship roles in the Not for Profit sector including the Supply Nation Board, Thirrili and the OXFAM Indigenous Advisory Council.
 In 2013 Michelle was named in the Australian Financial Review/Westpac 100 Women of Influence Awards.

 Michelle has extensive experience in areas of leadership, governance and politics.
 She has a strong commitment to human rights and has also been an NGO representative on many occasions at the United Nations forums on the Commission on the Status of Women and Convention on the Elimination of Discrimination against Women.
 She has a strong background in gender equality and works to ensures that the voices of Indigenous women are represented at all levels.